manjitduhan/RainyWarDays/01_IPsec_Tunnel_up_but_No_traffic/README.md

-# 🧠 The Tunnel That Came Up — But Didn’t Work
+# 🧠 An IPsec Tunnel That Came Up — But No Traffic Was Flowing
 _A Debugging Story Across strongSwan, PF_KEY, and the Kernel_

 ---